A cyclone in Myanmar; an earthquake in China.

 Admittedly, all of the above elements arise when nature strikes, as it so often does, without warning.
 But more than any of this, what prompts us to take pause is the fact that horrors such as these are constantly in our consciousness.
 And they are constantly in our consciousness due to one factor and one factor alone: media.
-Such events have become what Walter Lippmann long-ago dubbed “the pictures in our heads”
+Such events have become what Walter Lippmann long-ago dubbed “the pictures in our heads”because of

 news media.
 Had the cyclone and the earthquake occurred in, say, 1811, they would not have been any less massive, tragic, awe-inspiring natural events; but their status in the lives of most of the world population would have been far less powerful or significant.
 What has changed over the last century (and actually, only more like the last twenty-five years) has been the position and the power of such events in our everyday lives.
 Some of this change is “merely” psychological, and some of it is political, economic, social, and moral.
 For better and worse—thanks to the globla media—what happens over yonder now is very much a part of our thinking, our consideration and reaction, somewhere over here.